zdeluna/capstone-project/server/README.md

 reply \*optional - The id of the message the user is replying to

 Requires a valid token of a user that is a participant of the challenge

+# Delete a message on the mesage board of a challenge

+### DELETE /challenges/:challengeID/messages/:messageID

+#### Parameters:

+challengeID - The id of the challenge

+messageID - The id of the message

+Response: 204 No Content

 ## Update a challenge